 Discussion

 It’s important for each man to talk with his doctor about whether prostate cancer screening is right for him.
 If you have a prostate cancer diagnosis, the discussion will include your level of risk, overall health, life expectancy, and desire for eventual treatment.
-If your doctor will not contribute to this conversation, it is time to find a new doctor that will.
+It’s important for each man to have an open discussion with his doctor about prostate cancer screening, taking into account his individual risk factors, overall health, life expectancy, and treatment preferences.

 Screening isn’t perfect.
 Our society tends to push screening as the panacea that will positively conclude if cancer is present or not.
 With prostate cancer, this is a very bad assumption.
-Sometimes screening misses cancer.
-Even a biopsy can miss cancer.
+Screening and biopsies are valuable tools, but they are not foolproof.
+Sometimes they may miss cancer or lead to further testing or treatment.
 Testing and screening can indicate that something is suspicious when it is not.
 This, therefore, opens the door to more testing and/or treatment.

 Aside from a biopsy that positively returns a definitive cancer diagnosis, there is no reliable non-aggressive test that can positively identify cancer.
 In addition, no reliable test can determine if a cancer is seriously aggressive and can become life-threatening.
 Some cancers grow so slowly that they may never cause a man any problems.
 Whereas, others can become life-threatening even before patients notice them.

 Research studies do not show that regular PSA testing helps men live longer.
 However, most men that are presented with a prostate cancer diagnosis are inclined to seek immediate treatment.
-The treatment itself can definitely introduce conditions that reduce their life expectancy.
+Treatment decisions should be made based on careful consideration of individual circumstances and consultation with medical professionals.
+While some treatments may have side effects, their impact on life expectancy should be discussed thoroughly with your healthcare provider.

 Takeaway